saifalam/kingdomWarrior/README.md

 ## **How to RUN:**

-__Java needs to be installed and configured for this version__
+P.B.: __Java needs to be installed and configured for this version__

 Clone this repository or download the .zip version.
 Extarct it into your local machine.

+**option one:**
+Go to ...your_directory/kingdomWarrior/.
+Open the command line and write the command: `java -jar kingdomWarrior.jar`

+**option two:**
-GO to ...your_directory/kingdomWarrior/bin.
-Oprn the command line and write the command `java Main`
+Go to ...your_directory/kingdomWarrior/bin.
+Open the command line and write the command: `java Main`